Zhiyuan2004/mcb185_homework/participation.md

 	+ Introduced myself to Chris B
 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points

 - Week 1
-  + didn't come to class Tuesday due to sprained ankle
+  + didn't come to class Tuesday due to sprained ankle but attended office hour to catch up
   + attended class on Thursday
   + Volunteered at the front of class
   + Introduced myself to Mikaela